Baseball333/Input-Output/README.md

 Fourth Commit:
 Character data is often processed in C with the char data type of the functions of the standard input-output library.
 Most of C's character data is manipulated without the usage of external implementation.

+Fifth Commit:
+Tomorrow I will include many commits about a recent character counting program taken from "the C: Programming Language".